var1ableX/oap-langgraph-tools-agent/README.md

 By using custom authentication, we can call this LangGraph server directly from a frontend application, without having to worry about exposing API keys/secrets, since you only need a JWT token from Supabase to authenticate.

 For more info, see our [LangGraph custom auth docs](https://langchain-ai.github.io/langgraph/tutorials/auth/getting_started/).

+## Model API Keys
+This agent is configured to accept model API keys set by a user in the OAP settings page.
+The default OAP implementation allows users to add their own OpenAI, Anthropic, and Google API keys, and these can easily be extended in OAP.

+If a user sets their API keys in the OAP settings page, those keys will be passed to the agent through the config in an 'apiKeys' field and used by default.
+Otherwise, we will automatically fall back on the environment variables set in the agent deployed on LangGraph platform.